necxlabsinc/fly-hive/README.md

 ## 5. Deliverables

-* Complete UI for user and admin dashboards
+* Complete UI for user and admin dashboards (Home, About, Contact, Login/Registration)
 * RESTful APIs or GraphQL endpoints
 * Database schema and ERD
 * E-ticket PDF template